oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_inventory.rst

       - compartment_name: "test_compartment"
         parent_compartment_ocid: ocid1.tenancy.oc1..xxxxxx

-    # Example filtering using hostname IP
-    hostnames:
-      - "11.145.214.11"

-    # Example filtering using hostname_format
-    hostname_format: "private_ip"

-    # Sets the inventory_hostname.
-Each item is a Jinja2 expression and it gets evaluated on host_vars.
-    #hostname_format_preferences and hostname_format cannot be used together
+    # Sets the inventory_hostname to either "display_name+'.oci.com'" or id
+    # "'display_name+'.oci.com'" has more preference than id
     hostname_format_preferences:
       - "display_name+'.oci.com'"
       - "id"

-    # Example group results by key
-    keyed_groups:
-      - key: availability_domain

-    # Excludes a host from the inventory when any of the Jinja2 expression evaluates to true.
+    # Excludes host that is not in the region 'iad' from the inventory
     exclude_host_filters:
       - "region not in ['iad']"

-    # Includes a host in the inventory when any of the Jinja2 expression evaluates to true.
+    # Includes only the hosts that has display_name ending with '.oci.com' in the inventory
-    #include_host_filters and filters options cannot be used together.
     include_host_filters:
       - "display_name is match('.*.oci.com')"

-    # Example using filters
+    # Example group results by key
-    filters:
-      - availability_domain: "IwGV:US-ASHBURN-AD-3"
-      - display_name: "instance20190506231645"
-      - lifecycle_state: "RUNNING"
-      - defined_tags: {
-         "ansible_tag_2": {
-           "ansibletag448": "test_value"
-          }
-        }
+    keyed_groups:
-      - freeform_tags: {
+      - key: availability_domain

-         "Environment": "Production"
-        }
+    # Example to create and modify a host variable
+    compose:
+      ansible_host: display_name+'.oracle.com'

     # Example flag to turn on debug mode
     debug: true